CircuitFlyer/Climb_and_Dive/docs/Software.md

 ### Installing CircuitPython on a New Xiao nRF52840: ###

-Plug in your board into your computer with a USB C data cable.
-It will look like nothing happened.
+Connect the timer's Xiao circuit board to your computer using a USB C data cable.
+It may look like nothing happened.
 Don't worry.
 Follow this simple procedure to install CircuitPython and get the `CIRCUITPY` drive to appear.

 **Step 1** - Enter Bootloader mode<br>
 Before we install CircuitPython to the Seeed Studio XIAO nRF52840, it needs to be in bootloader mode.
 Enter the bootloader mode by clicking the very tiny Reset Button **twice**: